Apply for a Development Approval

 Development Permits

-Development Permits are required when you are proposing a multi-family, commercial or industrial development or are developing property in a designated Development Permit Area as identified by Castlegar’s Community Plan.
+Development Permits are required if you are planning a multi-unit residential, commercial or industrial project, or your property in a hazardous or environmentally sensitive Development Permit Area identified by the City’s Community Plan.
+The City’s Servicing Bylaw (Bylaw 1018) outlines the rules for the infrastructure and services needed when land is developed.

 Temporary Use Permits

-- the creation of new parcels from one or more existing parcels; or
+- creating new lots from one or more parcels

-- the creation of strata or phased strata lots
+- creating strata lots or phased strata lots

 - Hen Owner Guidelines